Aitutaki Travel Guide

 Hiking Mount Maungapu

 The only bit of hiking you can do in Aitutaki, the 20-minute hike to Mount Maungapu is the best place in Aitutaki for panoramic views.
-Pick up the steep track across from the Paradise Cove Resort, and walk to the top of the hill at 124 meters.
+Pick up the paved road across from the Paradise Cove Resort, and walk to the top of the hill at 124 meters.

 Hiking Mount Maungapu aitutaki cook islandsView of coral reef off Aitutaki from Mount Maungapu Cook IslandsView of Aitutaki Lagoon from Mount Maungapu Cook IslandsPalm tree from Hiking Mount MaungapuView from Mount Maungapu Aitutaki cook islands